-Born with claws on their wings, the hoatzin bears a striking resemblance to a late Jurassic era dinosaur
+Hoatzin Birds born with claws on their wings, bear a striking resemblance to a late Jurassic era dinosaur

 Having sailed and explored the Pacaya-Samiria National Reserve for over a decade, we’ve seen some astounding wildlife.
 Out of everything we’ve witnessed, we feel that the hoatzin (pronounced wat-sin) might just be the strangest bird of all in the Peruvian Amazon.